VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 total feature number = 15
 ```

-## Vowpal Wabbit diagnostics
+## Vowpal Wabbit output

-This section provides information on the various types of diagnostic information VW presents.
+This section provides information on the various types of output VW presents.

 **Use** `--quiet`  command to turn off diagnostic information in Vowpal Wabbit.